-Australia’s commitment to the eradication of chemical weapons is founded in the memory of the many Australian casualties of chemical weapons use on the battlefields of Europe in the First World War.
-It is reinforced by more recent uses of chemical weapons in Iraq, and most recently, in Syria.
-Australia actively works to achieve the goal of universal adherence to the CWC, and we play a leading role in advocating the Convention within our region.
+Australia consistently and strongly condemns the use of chemical weapons by anyone, anywhere, under any circumstances.
+Australia's commitment to the eradication of chemical weapons is founded in the memory of the many Australian casualties of chemical weapons used on the battlefields of Europe in the First World War.

 The use of chemical weapons in Iraq, Syria, Malaysia and the United Kingdom has reinforced the importance of ensuring the international community as a whole remains committed to the eradication of these abhorrent weapons.
-Australia views any proliferation of chemical weapons as a potentially serious threat to global and regional peace and security, and we strongly condemn the use of chemical weapons under any circumstance.
+Australia views any proliferation of chemical weapons as a serious threat to global and regional peace and security, and we strongly condemn the use of chemical weapons under any circumstance.
 Anybody using, enabling or shielding those who use chemical weapons must be brought to justice.

 Australia has recently contributed to a number of international activities in support of this goal: